Skip to content

 Creating a Backup

-• Create - manually create a backup.
+• Create backup - manually create a backup.

 • The creation process will be displayed in the event log on the right upper corner of the panel ( icon):